vidhyaarthi/Bookrecommendation/README.md

 # Bookrecommendation
 This is a simple application using spring boot which provides recommendation of books to users.
 The user can give their feedback for each book.

+STEPS:
+1)The user has to fill in the registration form by giving his username and Password.
+2)Once the registration is successful, the user will be redirected to the login page.
+3)User can login by giving his username and password.
+4)If the login is successful, he will be redirected to a page where he will get a list of book recommendations.
+5)The user can give feedback to every book by selecting either Liked,Disliked or Not interested.
+6)The user can log out from the application at any time.

 Prerequisites
     Eclipse with maven
     H2 db